Malik-Allen/AuxEngine/README.md

 # Engine

-AuxEngine is a lightweight and modular development engine created to support my explorations in software and hardware development.
+AuxEngine is a lightweight and modular development engine + library created to support my explorations in software and hardware development.
 A sort of mini/companion engine, with systems that I commonly use across projects.
 Aux Engine can function standalone as well.

 ## Key Features